WSUReuther/SuperManual/docs/01_accessioning/01_01_overview.md

 Accession numbers will follow an alphanumeric formula:

-* A 2-4 letter prefix denoting the top-level record group (i.e., labor, urban, or university) and primary department of administration (i.e., Manuscripts & Records, Audiovisual, Oral history, or Library)
+* A prefix denoting the top-level record group (i.e., labor = L, urban = U, or Wayne State University = WS) and primary department of administration (i.e., organizational records = R, manuscript or personal papers = P, audiovisual = AV, or oral history = OH)
-* A numeric code (with leading zeros to allow for 6 spaces)
+* A numeric 6-digit code

 The result is an 8-10 digit accession number, depending on length of the prefix.